 We 👏 Are 👏 Not 👏.

-In the last 40 years — even after the IPCC panel and Al Gore’s Inconvenient Truth — we’ve produced half of humanity’s total emissions.
+In the last 40 years — even after successive IPCC panels and Al Gore’s Inconvenient Truth — we’ve produced half of humanity’s total emissions.
 On top of that, emissions are rising, and they are rising faster than ever (2).

 We know what will happen if we let this continue.
 Cambridge winters will be without snow or ice.
 Our city will feel like Florida (3).
 We’ll endure six times as many natural disasters as we do now.
 Our oceans will acidify.
 Several animal species will face mass extinction (4).
 The science is bleak, but our future is in our hands.

 We can prevent this climate crisis if we act now and fight for transformative change.
 Here in Cambridge, we are the most progressive, prosperous, scientific, and resourceful community in the Commonwealth.
 Progress can and should start with us.
-And if we are to succeed, we will need to be bold.
+And if we are to succeed, we must be bold.

 If we don’t lead, who will?

 The two most important factors — by far — are transportation and housing.

 Transportation accounts for 20–30% of a family’s emissions.
 We need to invest in green, efficient forms of transportation.
 We need to make it so easy to get around Cambridge no one feels the need to own a car.